ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

 -  ensuring that the aircraft does not try to climb out too steeply
 -  assuring that the parameters are set to actually start the motor after the vehicle leaves your hand

-.. note:: default values for the following parameters will usually start the motor as soon at takeoff is selected (mode or mission item).
+.. note:: default values for the following parameters will usually start the motor as soon as takeoff is selected (mode or mission item).
 This may be fine for certain hand launch situations/vehicles, but adjusting the following parameters to non-default values may be needed for safety in other situations.

 The main parameters that control the hand launch motor start are: